 Giant Eyeballs in Trees – Some say that the hills have eyes, but what about the trees?
 Get yourself a few pairs of large googly eyes to attach to the trees.
 Bonus points if you hang them at night facing the campsite next to you!
 You can also do something like this from The DingaLinges.
 They used beach balls and colored them to look like eyes.
 That is a lot of hot air for a cool night!

 Witches Galore – Put the witch legs under the camper.
 This is better if you are camping outside of Kansas, but just as good there too.
-Grab this pair of witches legs and set it underneath your tent or camper.
+Grab this pair of witch legs and set it underneath your tent or camper.
 Maybe you could even close them in one of your cargo areas.
-Either way it will remind all those crazy witches to stay away!
+Either way, it will remind all those wild witches to stay away!

 You can always have a witch crash into a tree!
 They do have difficulty flying through those thick woods at night!

 Halloween tablecloths and decals – Simply the easiest way to get that campsite in the Halloween Spirit.
 All you need to do is find the decals or the tablecloths that you like the most and set them out as you are setting up camp.
 As a bonus get some Halloween plates and napkins to set out for the kids!